Ma-Vin/typewriter/README.md

 #### Log levels

-The log level can be set via `TYPEWRITER_LOG_LEVEL` with one of the follwing values:
+The log level can be set via `TYPEWRITER_LOG_LEVEL` with one of the following values:

 * `DEBUG`
 * `INFO` or `INFORMATION`